SustenTerra/backend/README.md

-# Sustentinta - Backend
+# SustenTerra - Backend

-FastAPI Backend for Sustentinta APP.
+FastAPI Backend for SustenTerra APP.
 It has two main big features:

 #### Marketplace